If you wish to make an insurance claim against the council you first need to complete an incident report form.

-We will acknowledge receipt of your completed and signed incident report form within ten days.
+We will acknowledge receipt of your completed and signed incident report form within 10 working days.
 At this point we will inform you whether the claim is being handled ‘in-house’ or by claims handlers acting on our behalf.

 All liability claims up to a value of £375,000.00 are handled internally.
 If the value of a claim is more than that then it may be sent to an external company to deal with on our behalf.